Jameel Fakhri: Death and legacy

 According to Jamil Fakhri's family, he first learned on 7 December 2010 that his son, Ali Ayaz Fakhri, who had been living in the United States, had been kidnapped and later killed.
-Details about his son's gruesome murder reportedly were that his body was cut up into pieces and then set on fire.
-This really distressed the actor and took a heavy toll on his health for several months until finally he had a stroke on 31 May 2011 and was taken to a hospital.
-He stayed in a coma for many days and died on 9 June 2011 at Lahore, the city of his birth, in Pakistan.
+According to reports about his son's gruesome murder, his body was cut up into pieces and then set on fire.
+This really distressed the actor and took a heavy toll on his health for several months until finally he had a stroke on 31 May 2011.
+He was hospitalized in a coma for many days and died on 9 June 2011 at Lahore, the city of his birth.

 He left behind three other sons, and a widow.
-Farrukh Bashir, General Manager of Pakistan Television, Lahore Center, expressed his feelings on his death by saying that Jamil Fakhri had remained associated with PTV for a long time and was very loyal to it and that in his death, PTV had also lost a great artist.
+In his condeolnece message, Farrukh Bashir, General Manager of Pakistan Television, Lahore Center, said that Jamil Fakhri had remained associated with PTV for a long time and in his death, PTV had also lost a great artist.
 He was buried in Miani Sahib Graveyard, Lahore near the shrine of Ilm-ud-Shaheed.